-Hey everyone, check out this cool article series!
+Hey everyone, check out this article series that I found!
 If you find this helpful be sure to subscribe so you’ll be notified whenever a new one is posted!
 I hope you enjoy it and find it useful!

 Giving Readers What They Want

 People are creatures of habit, meaning that change isn’t always welcomed.
 In fact, most people resist change and want nothing to do with it.
 Don’t believe it?
 Consider the complaints every time Facebook revamps something.
 Your blog makeover is no different, so it pays to prepare your fans before the big reveal.